Student activities: Resume

 A resume is a list of accomplishments an individual has achieved throughout their lifetime that they wish to include when applying for a job.
 The resume and quality of it are essential when applying as it is a direct representation of the individual it belongs to.
 Participation in clubs and organizations allows the student to add that information to the resume and in turn making it stronger.
 If the student can reach upper-level positions within the club, that too can add to the resume.

 Lack of downtime

 Not participating in clubs can impact the college experience as it increases the amount of downtime the student has.
-A deceiving problem to have as if a student feels that he/she has more time to complete work they might push it back decreasing their use of time and increasing their procrastination.
+A deceiving problem to have as if a student feels that they have more time to complete work they might push it back decreasing their use of time and increasing their procrastination.
 Also, having a more structured schedule allows the student to have consistency and rhythm throughout the week which can aid in planning, time management and ease of mind.